jaredio/galxi/README.md

 - `npm run test:watch` - run Vitest in watch mode.
 - `npm run test:e2e` - headless Playwright smoke test (ensure `npx playwright install` has been run once).

+## Workspaces

+Galxi now opens with a workspace chooser so you can create or import separate topology sessions.
+New workspaces save to browser storage under distinct keys.
+You can import a JSON export from another session via the “Import JSON” button on the welcome screen.

 ## Testing

 Unit tests are powered by **Vitest + jsdom**.
 Run `npm run test` (or `npm run test:watch`) to exercise the suites covering persistence, validation, group parenting, and the Zustand store.
 Coverage is generated via V8 instrumentation and can be configured in `vitest.config.ts`.